"We have too many tags to manage."

 In order to create a CSP, you have to first compile a list of all first and third party services and the tags, domains, and files they use on your site.
 This would be difficult for just one page of a website, but most sites load different services on different pages.
 Some third party services have several domains required to operate correctly.

-Blue Triangle’s Total Tag Control takes over the automation of this process so your site can stay secure and up to date.
+Blue Triangle’s Content Security Policy Manager takes over the automation of this process so your site can stay secure and up to date.

-With Total Tag Control, someone from your team will be notified whenever a new domain is added to your site.
+With Blue Triangle's CSP Manager, someone from your team will be notified whenever a new domain is added to your site.
 In order for this service to function, someone from your security team will have to approve the tag.
 Newegg’s customers information was skimmed through a domain injected onto their site called neweggstats.com.
 With Blue Triangle you can make sure this never happens on your site.